What is a Korean Asian Pear?

 Recipe is easily doubled or tripled.

 One of my favorite ways to use fruit is as a sweet component in a savory dish, and Korean pears combined with dried cherries in a quick sauce pairs well with pork or chicken for a quick weeknight dinner.
 There is nothing like a warm, satisfying meal of Pan-fried Pork Tenderloin with Brown Butter Korean Pears & Cherries and Roasted Spaghetti Squash to ward off the chill of a brisk autumn day.
-Reminiscent of Weiner Schnitzel, this dish embodies the produce of the season with spaghetti squash sautéed with shallots and celery and Korean pears browned in butter with dried cherries and a dash of apple cider.
+Reminiscent of Weiner Schnitzel, this dish highlights Fall produce —Spaghetti squash sautéed with shallots and celery as well as Korean pears browned in butter with dried cherries and a dash of apple cider.
 Grab an ale and cozy up to the fire with your honey.

 For more delicious ideas and recipes for Korean Pears: